davidbarone/Dbarone.Net.Database/README.md

 | Page Data   | 8096 bytes | Data contained in the page (multiple records). |

 Disk IO is performed at a data page level.
 Disk IO is also buffered to improve performance.
+If the database engine needs to read a single row from a table, it will read the entire page that the row is stored in.

 ### Header